 Many people assume you can’t safely use a flexible hanging system in a room with sloping walls.
 Wrong!

-On a sloping wall, e.g. most stairwells have angled walls walls , you can install the Artiteq hanging rails just as you do when your ceiling is straight thanks to the Hanging Set Sloped Rail.
+On a sloping wall, e.g. most stairwells have angled walls, you can install the Artiteq hanging rails at an angle.
+The installation procedure is the same as when your ceiling is straight.
+What makes the difference is the Hanging Set Sloped Rail because it has lockable stopper which stope the hanging wires from sliding down the arttrack you’ve installed on an angle.

 What hanging rail should I choose?